Master of Arts in Clinical Mental Health Counseling

 - In all cases, unclassified student admission decisions will be based on the current enrollment numbers within the online CMHC program.
 Registration priority will be given to full-time online CMHC students.

-For more information about applying to the online CMHC program as an unclassified student, please contact the Department of Online Education.
+For more information about applying to the online CMHC program as an unclassified student, please contact the School of Professional and Online Education or call 800-823-8533.

 Upon acceptance, please fill out the credit agreement below (in black or blue ink) and return to your enrollment counselor.Credit Agreement (297 kB)